hayekw/acegf-ietf-draft/draft-wang-acegf-protocol-00.md

 5.  **Zeroize**: Once complete, the REV and all derived material are wiped from RAM.

-## 2.4.
-Core Operations: Rekeying and Revocation
+## Core Operations: Rekeying and Identity Unreachability

 By decoupling authorization from identity, ACE-GF enables critical operations without changing underlying cryptographic identifiers